-To make things even worse, wine lovers can experience extra suffering during allergy season.
-If you’ve been sneezing a lot post wine tasting, you’re in the tribe: histamine and sulfites, found in wine, can exacerbate seasonal allergies.
+As if seasonal allergies weren’t bad enough in and of themselves — they can also make wine drinking less enjoyable.
+If you’ve noticed you’ve been sneezing more after a glass of springtime pinot, histamine and sulfites, found in wine, can be to blame as they exacerbate seasonal allergies.
 Both chemicals are also found in beer, spirits and some foods.
 Red wines are the biggest culprits when it comes to histamines, having between 60 to 3,800 micrograms per glass versus white wine, which has between 3 and 120.

 But all hope is not lost.
 There are still plenty of delicious adult beverages to enjoy during allergy season.

 Wine drinkers should seek out white wines and wines that don’t have any additional sulfites added to them.
 The latter are often made by organic and biodynamic wine producers.
 My picks for this summer:

 Quivira 2016 Dry Creek Sauvignon Blanc ($18), a flavorful SB with melon and Meyer lemon qualities and a lush, silky mouthfeel.